 We are now at the end of successful second year and two sets of Mediators have been trained.
 The original set of mediators were crucial in recruiting and training their followers.
-Their efforts have been recognised on many levels from our own staff, who have seen a reduction in their involvement with everyday squabbles to the Police department, who presented our mediators with recognition certificates and attended two whole school assemblies.
-This Police recognition and support of the Teach Peace project has helped to raise the profile further within our community.
+Their efforts

 As in any school, there were challenges to overcome, such as large proportion of children with additional needs and EHCPs, with specific communication difficulties.
 It was essential to develop and embed the skills, knowledge and values in all staff, children and parents and change our mind sets from often being reactive to proactive.
 Our detention time is now 'reflection time'.
 Mediators lead reflections with an adult to support - this time is designated to repair the harm, which has happened with both parties, involved in the conflict.